darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 smoothing
-: This smooths the spatial transitions at zone boundaries — visible as subtle colour steps in smooth gradients like skies or skin when adjacent regions fall in different attraction zones.
+: This smooths the spatial transitions at zone boundaries — visible as subtle color steps in smooth gradients like skies or skin when adjacent regions fall in different attraction zones.

     The blur sigma scales with both this slider and the current pull width: wider attraction zones